 How much does a Tesla Model 3 Battery Replacement Cost?

-Google’s snippets may proudly proclaim that a Tesla Model 3 battery replacement costs $3,000 – $7,000, but that doesn’t even come close to telling the full story.
+Google’s snippets may proudly proclaim that a Tesla Model 3 battery replacement costs between $3,000 and $7,000, but that doesn’t even come close to telling the full story.

-To start, it’s not reflective of the actual cost a customer would pay for an out-of-pocket battery replacement today.
-Battery packs are the single most expensive part in electric vehicles after all, and no outsiders know exactly what it costs to build any given pack from scratch other than “a lot.”
+Many consumers likely have heard that battery packs are the single most expensive part in electric vehicles, but outside of manufacturing circles, few know exactly what it costs to build any given pack from scratch other than “a lot.”

-The high cost is one of the reasons most automakers warranty their electric vehicle batteries for least 8 years or 100,000 miles.
-The tech is new and expensive, so customers need the confidence to know they won’t have to shell thousands of dollars out of pocket to fix their car.
+The high cost is one of the reasons most automakers warranty their electric vehicle batteries for least 8 years or 100,000 miles, which is better coverage than what’s offered for most internal combustion engines.
+Battery pack technology is new and expensive, so customers need the confidence to know they won’t have to shell thousands of dollars out of pocket to fix their car.

-Unfortunately, it’s hard to get an idea as to what exactly a battery replacement might cost on most electric vehicles.
-Automakers don’t always publish the costs of their parts, especially for big-ticket items like engines and batteries.
-Plus, manufacturers aren’t obliged to tell customers how much the warranty job they’re performing would have cost them out-of-pocket.
+It’s historically been hard to get an idea as to what exactly a battery replacement might cost on most electric vehicles, as automakers don’t always publish the costs of their parts—especially for big-ticket items like engines and batteries.
+Plus, manufacturers aren’t obligated to tell customers how much the warranty job they’re performing would have cost them out-of-pocket.

-Luckily, we happened across a Model 3 that had a battery replacement that wasn’t covered under warranty and the Tesla Service invoice to prove it.
+But we happened across a Tesla Model 3 that had a battery replacement that wasn’t covered under warranty along with the Tesla Service invoice to prove it.

 What caused the battery failure, and why wasn’t it covered?

-Warranties exist to cover defects in materials and manufacturing – faults and issues that can be solely pinned on the manufacturer of the product.
-They don’t usually cover consumable items like brake pads, and they don’t cover damages caused by improper use or other outside forces.
+Warranties exist to cover defects in materials and manufacturing—faults and issues that can be solely pinned on the manufacturer of the product.
+They don’t usually cover consumable items like brake pads, and they definitely don’t cover damages caused by improper use or other outside forces.

 The Model 3 in question had an incident that falls under the “other outside forces” category.

-Though we don’t have the full details of what went down, we know a large rock struck the bottom of the car, causing enough physical damage to the battery to cause total failure.
-The car became completely unresponsive and inoperable.
-This is exactly the type of thing that warranties don’t usually cover – though Tesla’s warranty actually does cover battery fire damage, even if the fire was caused by user error or other forces.
-So, if this rock had set the battery on fire, it would have been covered by warranty.
+Though we don’t have the full details of what went down, we know a large rock somehow struck the bottom of the car, causing enough physical damage to the battery to cause total failure and render the car completely unresponsive and inoperable.
+This is exactly the type of thing that warranties don’t usually cover—though Tesla’s warranty actually does cover battery fire damage, even if the fire was caused by user error or other forces.
+In other words, if this rock had set the battery on fire, it would have been covered by warranty.

-It didn’t do that though, so this damage was the type to be covered by insurance, and manufacturers do need to provide detailed invoices for customers and insurance companies.
+It didn’t do that, though, so this damage was the type to be covered by insurance.
+When insurance gets involved, manufacturers need to provide detailed invoices for customers and insurance providers.

 The Service Invoice

-The Tesla Service invoice has three jobs listed, since the car had some other work done at the same time.
-The relevant one is listed as job number 2.
+The Tesla Service invoice has three jobs listed, as the car had some other work done at the same time.
+The relevant line is highlighted below.